Updated. Originally written in 2015.

 Answer: In practice, the only monopolies that remain for very long are the ones that are supported by the state.
 Natural monopolies don’t remain monopolies very long since they succumb to competition.
 I suppose the exception would be if the company were able to adapt to new environments, e.g. Google (although not a monopoly) has been doing a good job of this even taking into account their mis-steps.

 Large security firms (insurance agencies in the video) are controlled by their clients.
 If a firm starts abusing its power, clients will stop supporting it.

-Also, the creep you describe is why I think states will always tend to grow and erode our liberties.
+Also, the gradual creep you describe is why I think states will always tend to grow and erode our liberties.

 There can be no such evidence supporting that natural monopolies would succumb to competition; that would be akin to finding a natural monopoly that hasn’t succumbed to competition.
 The most famous case, though, was of Standard Oil.
 Even at their peak, they maintained only 36% of the US market.
 And they were facing stiff competition abroad.

 What monopolies have you seen that have lasted?
 What state boost did or do they receive?

 Facebook pretty much had a US monopoly on social media sites.
 Google (Alphabet) is now there with Search and YouTube.
 And before Google, Yahoo had a large chunk of the search market.
 What you cite about monopolies is theory; it doesn’t happen in practice.
 This is because once a company is too large, they realize it is just as profitable to spend money on lobbying government as it is to spend it on research and development.